|

 Think of "Eb" with a doctorate.
 Very

 intelligent, yet down to earth and sincere.
-Trivia: he teaches Sunday School
+Trivia: in the

 |